Jennifer Aniston & Reese Witherspoon Viciously Spar In ‘The Morning Show’ Trailer

 For starters, The Morning Show producers reconsider the veteran role Alex Levy — played by Jennifer — holds.
 They decide she may have overstayed her welcome on their show.

-“Her sell by date expired years ago.”
+“Her sell-by date expired years ago.”

-Then, Reese’s character is screen tested, the results giving her the green light as a new reporter expected to inject sparkle into The Morning Show.
+Then, Reese’s character is screen-tested, the results giving her the green light as a new reporter expected to inject sparkle into The Morning Show.

 Alex is not pleased and loses confidence very quickly, as she notes during the show’s trailer while her world seems to be turning upside down.